ppy/osu-wiki/news/2022-01-02-featured-artist-track-updates-winter-2022.md

 [![](https://assets.ppy.sh/artists/93/header.jpg)](https://osu.ppy.sh/beatmaps/artists/93)

 Famed for their high-tempo gothic rock sound, **Ariabl'eyeS** comes in hot with **15** more songs on their listing!
-This artist is practically a classic to the osu! community, so if you somehow haven't heard of them yet, now's the time to jump in with one of their new songs.
+This artist is practically a classic in the osu! community, so if you somehow haven't heard of them yet, now's the time to jump in with one of these new songs.

 - **Ariabl'eyeS - Hiiro ni Somarishi Shoujo to Akuma**
 - **Ariabl'eyeS - Kyoumei Sonata**